Top 10 Virtual Interview Tips That You Must Know

 Top 10 Virtual Interview Tips

-1. Prepare as if you were going to a face-to-face interview
+1. Prepare as if it is an in-person interview

 2. Check your Technology